 Spend thirty minutes or an hour today, and your body will thank you all week long.

 So, make hardboiled eggs, throw together granola, or prep a few salads ahead.
 If you do it all at once, it’s a breeze!
 And in my experience, when something healthy is ready for me in the fridge I’m 100% more likely to eat well.

 Day 17: Listen to a New Podcast or Ted Talk

 A day to get inspired!
 Wahoo!

 Instead of streaming tv today, try out a Ted Talk you’ve seen or a new podcast about something you’re interested in.
 Get in the zone of inspiration, and you’ll be giving yourself a much better gift.

 Related Post: 87 Please Take Care of Yourself Quotes

-*For a way to keep you self-care accountable, check out the free toolkit below!
+*For a way to keep your self-care accountable, check out the free checklist below in the library!